HolidayPirates

 Dubious damage

 It's not that hire companies are purposefully lying about damage to a car.
-It's easy to miss a scratch when inspecting a car before renting it to someone else.
-But you also don't want to be in a situation where you tell yourself, 'Hang on, I'm pretty sure this mark was here when I got the car, but how can I prove it."
+It's easy to miss a scratch when inspecting a car before handing it to someone else.
+But you also don't want to be in a situation where you tell yourself, 'Hang on, I'm pretty sure this mark was here when I got the car.
+How can I prove it?"

 When you pick up your car, review any scratches and damage against the documentation provided by the hire company.
 Report any issues that's not documented – and if possible, take photos or videos.